pcfreak30/skyd/doc/api/index.html.md

 **aggregateskynetsize** | uint64
 the total size in bytes of skyfiles in the sub directory tree

-**aggregatenumstuckchunks** | uint64
-the total number of stuck chunks in the sub directory tree

 **health** | float64
 This is the worst health of any of the files or subdirectories.
 Health is the